-- SUNY Brockport (major: Exercise Science, Biology or Health Science)
+- SUNY Brockport (major: Exercise Science or Biology)

 - SUNY Geneseo (major: Biology)

 - Syracuse University (major: Health and Exercise Science)

 Students matriculate in the Physical Therapy program at SUNY Upstate after three undergraduate years of college.
 The first year at Upstate counts for both the fourth year of undergraduate and the first year of graduate study.
 After completing their first year at Upstate, students receive a bachelor's degree from their undergraduate institution.
 Upon successful completion of two additional years of graduate work, students will be awarded a DPT degree from SUNY Upstate Medical University.

 Students accepted under the Early Assurance program will not be required to take the GRE (Graduate Record Exam).
 Admitted Early Assurance students must complete all prerequisite courses with a grade of "C" or higher ("B" or higher preferred), and will be required to have a 3.3 cumulative and 3.3 prerequisite GPA by the end of the fall and spring semesters of their junior year.
 Students will also need to continue working or shadowing in a physical therapy setting while enrolled at their undergraduate college.

 We strongly encourage prospective students to add themselves to our contact list.
 Also, if you would like to schedule a pre-advisement with the Physical Therapy Early Assurance Admissions Advisor, you may register for an appointment here.

 Admission Requirements for the DPT 3+3 Early Assurance Program at SUNY Upstate Medical University